arkanzasfeziii/LSHT/README.md

 Review all changes before applying them in production environments Consider scheduling regular security scans to maintain your security posture

-🤝 Contributing
-Contributions are welcome!
-Please see CONTRIBUTING.md for details on how to contribute.

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ⚠ Disclaimer
 This tool makes significant changes to system configuration.
 While it has been designed with safety in mind: